unzueta/windows-docker-machine/README.md

 default   -        virtualbox   Running   tcp://192.168.99.100:2376           v17.05.0-ce
 windows   -        generic      Running   tcp://192.168.99.90:2376            Unknown       Unable to query docker version: 400 Bad Request: client version 1.15 is too old.
 Minimum supported API version is 1.24, please upgrade your client to a newer version
 ```
-If you added a Bridged Network, you may have to correct the IPAddress line in the file config.json under c:\users\yourusername\.docker\machines\windows
+If you added a Bridged Network, you may need to correct the IPAddress line in the file config.json under c:\users\yourusername\.docker\machines\windows

 ```
  "IPAddress": "192.168.99.90 192.168.10.211",